aisingapore/kapitan-hull/README.md

 This `<alt_file>` refers to the file that is to be committed as a diff file in the `problem-templates/<template>` folder.

+> Note: When creating a diff patch, ensure that the base file and the
+>       other file have an extra newline at the end to avoid patching
+>       issues using the scripts.

 ## Note on AMD GPUs

 Those who plan to use AMD GPUs and RoCM can check the `extras/rocm`